CircuitCamel/woa-site-content/characters/Wymar Kraft.md

 ---
 ## Backstory

-After countless battles in the Trivarian army, Wymar Kraft and his trusted crew of four finally laid down their arms.
-Tired of bloodshed and disillusioned by orders from above, they disbanded and went their separate ways.
-Seeking purpose in peacetime, Wymar wandered aimlessly—until he found a calling in exploration.
+For years, Wymar Kraft fought in the Trivarian army alongside his comrade and close friend, Max Barion.
+During one of their joint missions with another platoon, they encountered Aster a boy who looked no older than sixteen.
+Wymar quickly realized Aster had been forced into the army, likely due to his deadly combat skills.

+Years later, exhausted by the relentless bloodshed and disillusioned by the twisted orders from their superiors, Wymar and Max made a decision: they would escape the army and they would take Aster with them.
+It was the only way to free him from the grasp of the military’s higher-ups.

+After parting ways with Max, who left to walk his own path, Wymar and Aster (who now lived under a different name) settled quietly in Waterdeep.
+There, Wymar helped care for Aster, who had lost both his arms during the war.
+He taught him how to use the _Mage Hand_ spell to make up for what he had lost until, a few months later, they managed to secure proper arm replacements for him.

+With Aster healing and finding some peace, Wymar discovered a new purpose for himself: **treasure hunting**.

-He joined the Adventurers’ Guild, taking odd contracts and exploring forgotten ruins.
-Over time, he settled into a group of six:
+He joined the Adventurers’ Guild, accepting various contracts and delving into forgotten ruins.
+Over time, he formed a tight-knit group of six:

-- Darx and Drax — two elven brothers known for constant bickering.
-Darx was a wizard, and Drax a rogue-in-training under Wymar’s guidance.
+- *Darx and Drax*  two elven brothers notorious for their constant bickering.
+Darx wielded magic as a wizard, while Drax, a rogue-in-training, honed his skills under Wymar’s guidance.

--	Hudson — a stocky, loud dwarf with a battleaxe and a bigger heart.
+- ⁠*Hudson*  a stout, boisterous dwarf known for his battleaxe and an even bigger heart.

--	Hosh — a disciplined human fighter who naturally led the party.
+- *Hosh*  a disciplined human fighter who naturally assumed the role of leader.

--	Tasha — a human cleric with unmatched healing and a quiet sense of wisdom.
+- ⁠*Tasha*  a human cleric with unparalleled healing abilities and a quiet wisdom that grounded the team.

 Wymar became the party’s scout and survivalist.
-With his roguish instincts and sharp senses, he led them safely through treacherous terrain, uncovered hidden paths, and found shelter when all seemed lost.
-He had a talent for finding things—especially treasure.
+With his roguish instincts and keen senses, he guided them safely through treacherous terrain, uncovered hidden paths, and found shelter when hope seemed lost.
+He had an uncanny talent for discovering treasures.

-Over time, his bond with Tasha deepened into love.
-Four years after his military retirement, they married.
-Aster, Wymar’s former protégé, was invited to the ceremony.
-The couple had just returned from a two-year expedition chasing whispers of a magical relic buried in a sunken temple far beyond the coast.
+As time passed, his bond with Tasha blossomed into love.
+Four years after leaving the military, they married, inviting Aster, Wymar’s former protégé, to the ceremony.
+This joyous occasion was set to take place right after their final expedition an arduous two-year quest chasing whispers of a magical relic buried in a sunken temple far beyond the coast.

-The expedition had been grueling:
+The expedition was grueling:

--	Darx’s arcane skills led them through magical wards.
+- ⁠Darx’s arcane skills helped them navigate magical wards.

--	Wymar and Drax navigated traps and puzzles.
+- ⁠Wymar and Drax deftly avoided traps and solved intricate puzzles.

--	Hudson and Hosh fought back hordes of undead.
+- Hudson and Hosh bravely fought back waves of undead.

--	Tasha kept everyone alive through divine grace.
+- Tasha’s divine grace kept everyone alive through the darkest moments.

 Finally, they reached the relic.

-But before Wymar could react to the unease prickling in the back of his mind—Tasha screamed.
-An arrow struck her through the chest.
-Ambushers emerged from the shadows.
+But before Wymar could shake off the unease creeping at the back of his mind, Tasha screamed.
+An arrow pierced her chest, and ambushers erupted from the shadows.

-The battle was chaos.
-Wymar and his team fought valiantly, but the odds were cruel.
-Despite their efforts, the ambushers overpowered them.
+Chaos ensued.
+Wymar and his team fought valiantly, but the odds were merciless.
+Despite their courage, the ambushers soon overpowered them.
 One by one, his friends fell.

-When the dust settled, Wymar was alone.
+When the dust settled, Wymar stood alone.

-Devastated and barely alive, he escaped the temple.
-He returned to the mainland, directionless and broken.
+Devastated and barely clinging to life, he escaped the temple and returned to the mainland, directionless and broken.

-The Adventurers’ Guild soon found him—not to offer comfort, but to accuse.
-Word had reached them: Wymar was the last survivor.
-The implication was damning.
-Before he could be imprisoned, Wymar fled into the wilderness.
+The Adventurers’ Guild soon found him not to offer solace, but to accuse.
+Word had spread: Wymar was the last survivor, and the implications were damning.
+Before he could be imprisoned, he fled into the wilderness.

 He wandered for days, alone and near death, until he collapsed deep in the forest.
-There, a kind old woman named Namy found him and nursed him back to health.
-He stayed, helping with chores, hunting, and finding purpose again—however faint.
+There, a kind old woman named Namy discovered him and nursed him back to health.
+He stayed, helping her with chores, hunting, and gradually rediscovering a sense of purpose however faint.

-But peace never lasts.
+But peace is fleeting.
 One day, the authorities came knocking.

-And Wymar knew: the past always finds its way back.
+Wymar knew then that the past always finds its way back.